-Leaving your place of birth for the first time can be a nerve-racking experience.
-Without your family for support, and in a foreign country where your language isn't spoken, you would be forgiven for finding everything a little overwhelming, especially if you were just fifteen years old.
+Leaving your place of birth for the first time can be a nerve-wracking experience.
+Without your family for support, and in a foreign country where your language isn’t spoken, you would be forgiven for finding everything a little overwhelming, especially if you were just fifteen years old.
 Yet Thaís appears to have taken it all in her stride.

 “My mum was much more nervous than me,” she laughs.
-I fear I have to admit that I am too: Thaís scoffs at my idea that she might have been anxious on her first ever flight.
+I fear I have to admit that I am too: Thaís scoffs at my idea that she might have been anxious about her first ever flight.
 “Why?,” she asks, “I just slept!
-Then I woke up with a headache, drank some water, and went back to sleep again."
+Then I woke up with a headache, drank some water, and went back to sleep again.”

 Although Thaís was able to make calls back home during her third week abroad – more to reassure her mother, it seems, than anything else – the no phone rule at camp meant she also had no contact with her family for the first two weeks.
 Caught up in her experience, however, Thaís explains how she was enjoying herself so much that she didn’t feel any “saudades”; she didn’t miss home at all.
 In fact, she was having the time of her life at Camp Hazen YMCA.

 Initially worried about her level of English, Thaís quickly made friends with a girl called Claire, and from there she was soon talking to everyone.
 As one of the few foreigners at a camp of 70-80 teenagers – Thaís remembers there being a Colombian and a Jamaican too, though the latter obviously faced less of a language barrier – Thaís found her English developing quickly.

 “Some things I had found difficult for a while I learned in a couple of hours,” she says.
 Immersed in an English language environment, she tells me, she had to find a way to understand.